avickmukh/job_portal_ui/README.md

     karma: 4.4.1
     node 12.41.1

-## To Run the project execute following commands in sequence
+## To run the project execute following commands in sequence

     1. npm install